Starting a compost pile

 Earthworms love a compost heap, and their droppings do wonders for your humus.
 It is a good idea when working in the garden, should you find any collect them and drop them on the pile.
 They will multiply ten-fold, and you will return far more to mother Earth than you took out.

-Earthworms and starting a compost pile remain central to our thoughts on the ten commandments of food security and sustainability.
+Earthworms and starting a compost pile remain central to our thoughts on the ten commandments of food security; and whether it is sustainable or not.

-One way to dramatically increase the number of earthworms in the garden is how you use your autumn leaves.
+One way to dramatically increase the number of earthworms in the garden is the use of your autumn leaves.
 There really should be no discussion about whether to compost or mulch; both are important.

 Fetida